Serve a stir-fry loaded with tender pork and crisp veggies. Stir-frying is a great reduced-calorie way to cook, because you use less oil.

 - 2 garlic cloves minced

-- 2 cup sugar snap peas (about 6 oz.) trimmed
+- 2 cups sugar snap peas (about 6 oz.) trimmed

 - Cook the rice according to package directions.
 But make sure not to add any salt and fat.

-- Stir in 1/3 C. chopped green onions, chopped dry-roasted cashews, and salt; set aside, and keep warm.
+- Stir in 1/3 cup of chopped green onions, chopped dry-roasted cashews, and salt.
+Then set aside and keep warm.

-- Combine pork, remaining 1 Tbs. cornstarch, and the remaining 1 Tbs. soy sauce in a bowl, tossing well to coat.
+- Combine the pork, remaining cornstarch, and the remaining soy sauce in another bowl.
+Make sure to toss well.

-- Heat 2 tsp. oil in a large nonstick skillet over medium-high heat.
+- Heat 2 tsp. of oil in a large nonstick skillet over medium-high heat.
 Add in the bowl with the pork and other ingredients and sauté for 4 minutes or until it browns well.
 Then remove it from the pan.

-- Add remaining 1 tsp. oil to pan.
-Add mushrooms and 1 cup onion; sauté 2 minutes.
+- Add the remaining oil to the pan as well as the mushrooms and 1 cup of onion.
+Sauté 2 minutes.

-- Stir in ginger and garlic; sauté 30 seconds.
-Add peas and bell pepper to pan; sauté 1 minute.
+- Stir in the ginger and garlic and continue to sauté for 30 seconds.
+Add the peas and bell pepper to the pan and sauté for 1 minute.

 - Stir in the pork and sauté for 1 more minute.
-Afterward, add the reserved honey-and-broth mixture to pan.
+Afterward, add the reserved honey-and-broth mixture to the pan.